lourdesrm/AvocadoMadness/README.md

 4. Stored DataFrame information stored in .csv files in 'Resources/df' directory
 5. Finalized plots are stored in 'Resources/screenshots' directory
 6. Supporting project documentation can be found in 'Resources/Project Documentation' directory
+7. Old, miscellaneous files are stored in 'Resources/Misc'